fernandoandreotti/cinc-challenge2017/README.md

-# Computing in Cardiology Challenge 2017
+# ECG classification from single lead short segments
-### Atrial Fibrillation (AF) Classification from a short single lead Electrocardiogram (ECG) recording
+### Computing in Cardiology Challenge 2017: Atrial Fibrillation (AF) Classification from a short single lead Electrocardiogram (ECG) recording

-This repository contains the solution to the CinC Challenge 2017 by [1], presented at the Computing in Cardiology conference 2017.
+This repository contains our solution to the Physionet Challenge 2017 by [1], presented at the Computing in Cardiology conference 2017.
 As part of the Challenge, based on short single-lead ECG segments with 10-60 seconds duration, the classifier should output one of the following classes:

 | Class  | Description |
 | ----- | -------------------:|